-• Members of the team have completed the necessary training for their roles, and they complete some informal training about new pharmacy services.
+• Members of the team have completed the necessary training for their roles, and the pharmacist provides some informal training about new pharmacy services.
 But they do not routinely complete ongoing learning to help the team to develop and learn new skills.